 Then why does nearly everyone eat animals?

 The only logical result of this line of simple questioning is to stop eating animals.

-Most people have been eating animals or animal products three times a day for decades.
+Most people have been eating animals or animal products three times a day for their entire life.

 There are lots of excuses people use to avoid admitting the true implications of this conclusion...